goschtl/zope/zope2book/trunk/source/DTML.rst

 When To Use DTML
 ----------------

-If you want to make a set of dynamic web pages that share bits of content with each other, and you aren't working on a project that calls for a tremendous amount of collaboration between programmers and tool-wielding designers, DTML works well.
+If you don't want to use page templates for whatever reason DTML might work well.
 Likewise, if you want to dynamically create non-HTML text (like CSS stylesheets or email messages), DTML can help.

 When Not To Use DTML
 --------------------